 Riquewihr is located in the heart of the Alsace Wine Route, 15 km from Colmar.
 Part of the Parc Naturel Régional des Ballons des Vosges and ideally nestled in the vineyards, Riquewihr is a cute, flowery village with a typically Alsatian character, listed as one of the most beautiful villages in France.

-Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage and visit its 3 museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dolder.
+Every year, more than 2 million visitors visit Riquewihr to admire its beautiful heritage and visit its three museums: Musée de la Tour des Voleurs (with a torture chamber), Musée Hansi (with the artist’s personal objects), and Musée du Dolder.

 The Riquewihr’s Christmas Market is one of the most magical, combining to perfection its wonderful architectural heritage with Christmas lights and decorations.
-This Christmas market is spread over two sites: Place Fernand Zeyer and along the Esplanade des Remparts near the town hall.
+This Alsace Christmas market is spread over two sites: Place Fernand Zeyer and along the Esplanade des Remparts near the town hall.
 On the first three weekends, the market is extended to Rue du Général de Gaulle.

 Stroll through this fairytale Christmas market: the wooden chalets offer craft items, Christmas ornaments, and gift ideas.
 There are also chalets proposing gingerbread, pretzels, sweets, bredalas, pastries, and mulled wine.

 Riquewihr received the distinction of ‘Christmas Towns and Villages.’
 This label rewards the large-scale and quality events that are organized in Riquewihr throughout the Advent period.